Bocholt station

-Bocholt is a railway station in Bocholt, North Rhine-Westphalia, Germany.
-It is now the terminus of Der Bocholter rail service.
+Bocholt is a station in Bocholt, North Rhine-Westphalia, Germany.
+It is now the terminus of the Rhein-IJssel-Express service.
 In the past trains ran in four directions, including to Winterswijk in the Netherlands.

 History

 The station was opened on 1 July 1878 by the Cologne-Minden Railway Company (Cöln-Mindener Eisenbahn-Gesellschaft, CME) together with the Bocholt–Wesel railway, which branched off its Oberhausen–Arnhem railway (known as the Hollandstrecke–"Holland line") at Wesel.

 Just over two years later, on 25 August 1880, the Niederländisch-Westfälische Eisenbahn-Gesellschaft (Dutch-Westphalian Railway Company) opened the Winterswijk–Bocholt railway and the station became a through station.

 At the beginning of the 20th century, the Prussian state railways started building the Empel-Rees–Münster railway (Baumbergebahn).
 With the opening of the first section on 1 August 1901, Bocholt became a junction station and with the opening of the second section to Borken exactly one year later it was connected in four directions.

 Through traffic to Winterswijk ended after the First World War.
 Passenger traffic on the remaining part of this line to Barlo came to an end around 1952 and freight traffic was discontinued in 1989.

 Passenger traffic on the Empel-Rees–Münster railway ended in 1974 and freight traffic towards Empel-Rees ended in 1984.
 A section of the line is still preserved as a siding from the town of Bocholt to Mussum.
 Freight traffic towards the east (Rhedebrügge) ended in 1991.
 Since then Bocholt has been a terminus again.